Goldie Hawn says Diane Keaton left ‘memories beyond imagination’

 In 1996 she starred opposite Hawn and Midler in The First Wives Club, about three women whose husbands had left them for younger women.

-More recently she collaborated with Jane Fonda, Mary Steenburgen and Candice Bergen on The Book Club films.
+More recently she collaborated with Fonda, Mary Steenburgen and Candice Bergen on The Book Club films.

-Bergen said Keaton’s death was “a huge loss both personally and for all of us”.
+Bergen told the PA news agency that Keaton’s death was “a huge loss both personally and for all of us”.

 Keaton never married.
 She adopted a daughter, Dexter, in 1996 and a son, Duke, four years later.